thelomb/our-storylines/ideas_and_next_step.md

 ## Next Development
 - Stay description
 - For at-friends stay the people we meet (with pictures)
-- Public page with invitation only message
 - rework the login so that index is public
 - manage google location API errors (offline, etc.)
-- better form validation

 ## Ideas